josefadamcik/josefadamcik.cz/_drafts/switching-from-katana60-to-corne.md

 Katana60 have 4 layers and my configuration is very close to the default one.

 - **the default layer** - contains all the basic keys you know.
-Arrow keys in the bottom row.
+There are also arrow keys in the bottom row.
 The first three arrows act as modifiers when held so my need to have modifiers mirrored on both sides is fulfilled.
+Notice that there are no F1-F12 keys because there's not enough rows for them.
 - **Symbol/FN layer** - activated by holding one of FN keys in both bottom corners or by holding backspace in the middle.
-This layer is green on the animation below and the keys which activate it are filled with blue color.
-I have never used the FN keys in corner, only the middle one (which acts as backspace when taped but activates the layer when held).
+This layer is green on the animation below.
+I have never used the FN keys in corners, only the middle one (which acts as backspace when taped but activates the layer when held).
 This layer is the only way how to access F1-F12 keys.
 It also moves numbers and symbols closer to the home position and adds an easy access to other symbols.
 Very useful when programming.
 - **Extend layer** - activated by holding a dedicated key which replaces caps-lock.
 This is very important layer for movement and text editing.
 Blue one on the animation.
-I have quickly become addicted to this layer.
+I have quickly become addicted to this layer and cannot imagine not having it available.
 - **Num-lock layer** - this one contains mainly numpad and is toggled by pressing a dedicated num-lock key.
 Red on the animation.
 The important detail here is that it is activated permanently when you press the key and deactivated when you press it again.
 I rarely used this one.
 The red one on the animation.

 <figure>